The Mad Adventures of Rabbi Jacob: Release

-Reception
+Reception and legacy

-Critical Response
+Critical response

-The Mad Adventures of Rabbi Jacob received universal acclaim from critics and was nominated for a Golden Globes Award in the category of Best Foreign Film.
+The Mad Adventures of Rabbi Jacob received universal acclaim from critics and was nominated for a Golden Globe Award for Best Foreign Film.
 It is widely regarded as one of the most popular French comedies of all time.
-Phil Hall of Film Threat called it, "A masterpiece of slapstick", stating that "This wild movie achieves the near-impossible of being politically incorrect without being nasty, of overdoing the slapstick without becoming tiresome."
-Roger Moore of Movie Nation stated: "Pre-Blazing Saddles and Airplane!, Rabbi Jacob could claim to having more gags-per-minute than any film anybody had ever seen."
-Judith Cris of New York Magazine was equally enthusiastic upon its release, "Rabbi Jacob is the best of the Chaplin-Marx Bros. spirit, sustained by a touch of satire here and a wink there."
+Phil Hall of Film Threat called it "a masterpiece of slapstick", stating that "This wild movie achieves the near-impossible of being politically incorrect without being nasty, of overdoing the slapstick without becoming tiresome".
+Roger Moore of Movie Nation stated: "Pre-Blazing Saddles and Airplane!, Rabbi Jacob could claim to having more gags-per-minute than any film anybody had ever seen".
+Judith Crist of New York Magazine was equally enthusiastic upon its release, saying that "Rabbi Jacob is the best of the Chaplin-Marx Bros. spirit, sustained by a touch of satire here and a wink there".

-Box Office
+Box office

-The film broke box-office records in France, Spain and Canada.
-A total of 7,295,727 tickets were purchased by the end of its theatrical run, placing it at the top of the French box-office for films released in 1973.
+The film broke box-office records in France, Spain, Germany, Israel and Canada.
+A total of 7,295,727 tickets were purchased by the end of its theatrical run, placing it at the top of the French box office for 1973.

+In other media

+The trailer was featured in the 2012 compilation film Trailer War.